[Updated March 2017]

 4) Sign the two petitions to save the forest if you haven’t already.
 One is to UCSF, which owns three-quarters of the forest.
 Available HERE (or click on the button below).

-One-quarter of the forest is on City property, and comes under the Natural Areas Program – the Interior Greenbelt.
-Unfortunately, this is also destroying trees and using pesticides.
+One-quarter of the forest is on City property, and comes under the Natural Resources Department of the SF Recreation and Parks Department (formerly the Natural Areas Program).
+That’s the Interior Greenbelt.
+Unfortunately, this is also destroying trees and – unlike UCSF – using pesticides.
 Please support the San Francisco Forest Alliance in their efforts to oppose these measures.

 5) Subscribe to this website, www.
 SaveSutro.com for ongoing information and analysis.
 You’ll get an email with each new post we publish.
 (You can subscribe by going to the top right corner of any page of the website, and entering your email address.)